Today, we have a guest post from Armani Talks! He’s a public speaker and at one point was the vice president of his local Toastmasters Club.

 Every society is built on a story, and those who can tell captivating stories will always lap those who can’t – whether it be a sales pitch or hitting on that girl at the bar.

-Hope you guys enjoyed it and apply it to level up your storytelling game.
+Hope you guys enjoy it and apply it to level up your storytelling game.

 Wish you guys a very merry Christmas!
 I’ll be back to my regular posting schedule (Wednesdays) from next week.